 The only other animals within this family are stink badgers, also commonly referred to as false badgers.
 Aside from the stink badgers, there are 10 distinct species of skunks within Mephitidae, all of roughly similar sizes and appearances.

-Both skunks and stink badgers have the ability to spray an awful-smelling substance from their anal glands.
+Both skunks and stink badgers can spray an awful-smelling substance from their anal glands.
 Another unique quality of skunks and many stink badgers is their black and white striped “warning” coloration (a trait known as aposematism).
 Essentially, their fur color and pattern serve as a signal to predators to avoid them or risk being sprayed.

 Skunks are generally fairly solitary animals.
 They are crepuscular, so they are most active in the very early morning and just before sunset, or at around the hours of dawn and dusk.
 Most species are native to the Americas, mostly in temperate regions with cold winters and warm to hot summers.
 They typically live and rest in burrows when they are not hunting or mating.
 Their strong claws are perfect for digging.